NazarKhl/EventManager/README.md

 # Event Manager

 Event Manager is a dynamic web application designed to simplify the process of event creation, management, and tracking.
-With features like progress monitoring, user interactions, and seamless customization, this project leverages modern technologies like **React**, **Next.js**, **TypeScript**, and **TailwindCSS** to deliver a responsive and user-friendly experience.
+With features like progress monitoring, user interactions, and seamless customization, this project leverages modern technologies like **Angular**, **TypeScript**, and **TailwindCSS** to deliver a responsive and user-friendly experience.

 ---